Attorney David P. Matthews

 Mr. Matthews has helped injured people across the country attain some of the largest verdicts or settlements in pharmaceutical litigation against the makers of such drugs as Phen-Fen, Rezulin, Vioxx and Bextra-Celebrex.
 He worked 18 years as a partner in the oldest personal injury firm in Texas, the last 12 as head of Matthews & Associates, with offices in Houston and New York City.

 Mr. Matthews has also handled employment and civil rights cases, environmental lawsuits, toxic torts, premises liability, plant explosions, class actions (such as the hot fuel litigation), nursing home abuse, priest molestation, car and truck accidents, mesothelioma and more.

 In the News

-Board Certified in Personal Injury Trial Law, Mr. Matthews has taken more than 120 cases to jury verdicts, most recently in Sept.
-2014 when he won a $73.4 Million verdict in Dallas for a Texas woman in a transvaginal mesh sling case.
-In a March 2014 Topamax lawsuit in Philadelphia, he won a $3 Million jury verdict for a Wisconsin family.
-He has been featured in Mother Jones Magazine, on CNN and Dateline MSNBC, and interviewed on National Public Radio (NPR) and several other nationwide outlets.
+Attorney David Matthews been featured in Mother Jones Magazine, on CNN and Dateline MSNBC, and interviewed on National Public Radio (NPR) and several other nationwide outlets.
 His legal expertise has been quoted in The Wall Street Journal, New York Times, Los Angeles Times, Boston Globe, Houston Chronicle, the UK’s Daily Mail and many other publications.
-Married for 25 years, he is a father of five who contributes to several charities, including Human Rights First.
+Married for 25 years, he is a father of five who contributes to several local, national, and international charities, including Human Rights First, where he also serves on the board.
 He loves music and counts Texas legend Willie Nelson a friend.